THIS IS THE BLOG OF COLIN JONES, RHYL TOWN COUNCILLOR: BODFOR WARDl

 l

 Rhyl used to love parades.
-Here are two nice examples from Mrs Gaynor Williams.
+Here are two nice examples from Gaynor Williams.

-The other picture was taken at the Men’s Convalescent Institution in Bedford Street when it had become temporarily a British Red Cross Hospital during World War One 1914-18; the staff on parade were mostly volunteers.
-The International Red Cross and Red Crescent Movement continues to carry out essential humanitarian work whenever and wherever war breaks out.
+The other picture was taken outside Men’s Convalescent Institution in Bedford Street while it was temporarily a Red Cross Hospital during The Great War (First World War 1914-18); the staff on parade would be mostly volunteers.
+International Red Cross and Red Crescent movements continue to carry out essential humanitarian work whenever and wherever war rages.